A financial assistance program provides coverage for MD Anderson care to cancer patients who meet residency and financial eligibility requirements.

 To assist the large number of charity patients from Harris County who need cancer care, MD Anderson funds medical, urologic and gynecologic oncology services at LBJ General Hospital operated by the Harris County Hospital District dba Harris Health System.

-In FY13, 11 MD Anderson faculty physicians, 18 medical oncology physician fellows and a number of research nurses and mid-level providers staffed the oncology services at LBJ at a cost to MD Anderson of $3.6 million.
+In FY22, 17 MD Anderson faculty physicians, 8 MLP’s, 3 genetic counselors, 4 pharmacists, 40 oncology physician fellows and a number of research nurses and regulatory and data coordinators staffed the oncology services at LBJ at a cost to MD Anderson of over $4.9 million.

-- It is estimated that 17.9% of Texans have incomes below the federal poverty level.2
+- It is estimated that 14.2% of Texans are living in poverty.2